 You’ll have plenty of options if you’re looking for a beach town in California with low humidity.
 While many people think of the coast when they think of California, many forget that the beaches have dry heat and that it improves your beach experience.

 California is expensive, but the beach towns have low humidity.
+They have some of the least humid cities in the US.
 Some places offer luxury rentals and planned communities in prime locations, while others are less expensive.
 If you’re an RVer, there are also some great options for you in California.
 So no matter your budget or lifestyle, you’ll be able to find a beach town in California with low humidity that’s perfect for you!